HaloScape

 6 min

-Humans are uniquely capable of overriding biology, pushing through fatigue, suppressing discomfort, and rationalizing tension.
-So if your Stress Index shows how your body’s been feeling stressed lately, this article explains why your mind may disagree.
+Humans are uniquely capable of overriding biology — pushing through fatigue, suppressing discomfort, and rationalizing tension.
+So if your Stress Index shows how your body has been feeling stressed lately, this article explains why your mind may disagree.
 HaloScape tracks both sides of your stress because resilience comes from recognizing when the two fall out of sync.

 Two Kinds of Stress, One Nervous System